am-MongoDB/mongo-repl-test/README.md

   You may spot a `Increment error: connect ECONNREFUSED 127.0.0.1:27017` Error on the app, that's expected.

-- Confirm `P10_NODE` is not a functioning member of the replica set
+- Confirm `P10_NODE` is not a functioning member of the replica set.
+It may take up to `electionTimeoutMillis` to see this change.

   ```bash
   $ RUNNING_NODE=mongo0 # update accordingly